mgrosperrin/commandlineparser/README.md

 III. **Parse the command line**

-The simplest way to parse the command line is to call the `Parse` method on a `IParser` instance :
+Then  simplest way to parse the command line is to call the `Parse` method on a `IParser` instance :
+Then call the `Parse` method on a `IParser` instance :
 ```
 var parserBuilder = new ParserBuilder();
 IParser parser = parserBuilder.BuildParser();